 Upserts are useful for anyone who works with a database to know, but the term “upsert” might not even appear in your DBMS’s documentation!

-So what is an upsert, and why might it not be mentioned in your docs?
+So what is an upsert, anyway?
+And why might it not be mentioned in your docs?

 The term upsert is a portmanteau – a combination of the words “update” and “insert.”
 In the context of relational databases, an upsert is a database operation that will update an existing row if a specified value already exists in a table, and insert a new row if the specified value doesn’t already exist.